The sensitivity of liquid scintillator detectors to CP-violation with atmospheric neutrinos: Summary

 \section{Summary}

 We studied the response of a typical liquid scintillator neutrino detector to the atmospheric neutrino flux with respect to signatures of CP violation.
 We calculated the number of expected charged current events as a function of the neutrino energy and zenith angle at common neutrino observatory locations.
 To account for oscillations of the neutrino in the Earth's matter, we used \emph{nuCraft} with a varying CP violation angle \dCP.
 The detector's energy and zenith resolution smears out the fine structure of the \dCP{} signal while cumulated effects remain.
 We include the background originating from neutral current interactions of atmospheric neutrinos in our analysis.
 We apply a Poissonian likelihood ratio test to determine the sensitivity to CP violation.
 Our analysis take only the major systematic effects into account (flux normalization, cross section, octant of $\theta_{23}$).
 It should be updated with detector-specific effects.
-The maximal significance for {$\dCP=\pm 90^\circ$} varies between $4 \, \sigma$ and $0.5 \, \sigma$ depending strongly on the flavour identification capabilities of the detector.
+The maximal significance for {$\dCP=\pm 90^\circ$} varies between $4 \, \sigma$ and $0.5 \, \sigma$, with an additional reduction of less than $0.5\,\sigma$ given by the cross section uncertainty, depending strongly on the flavour identification capabilities of the detector.
 The dependence on the neutrino flux and the detector site turned out to be small.
 An overall identification accuracy of $90\, \%$ is required to gain at least $3 \, \sigma$ sensitivity.